AlternativeSoap/SoapsQuest/Objectives.md

   amount: 30
 ```

 This only counts crops that were fully grown when broken.
+Target is optional — omit it or use `ANY` to count any crop harvest.

 ### breed